-$$\frac{M\lambda}{M\lambda + N}.$$
+$$\frac{M\lambda}{M\lambda + N}$$

 - ii.
 In this example, how similar would the CI have been if they had used an unconditional approach to the RateRatio?
 Is this similarity because of the large numbers of events, or because of something else? - iii.
-As is clear from the headline, journalists, and the public, are more interested in the percent efficacy, $100 \times (1-RateRatio)$ , than in the RateRatio.
+As is clear from the headline, 6 journalists, and the public, are more interested in the percent efficacy, $100 \times (1-RateRatio)$, than in the RateRatio.
 Therefore, convert the CI for the RateRatio into a CI for the percent efficacy.

-&lt;sup>5There are 3 virus strains; results above are not strain-specific
+6 There are 3 virus strains; results in table are not strain-specific.
+90% in headline is.